revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 <blockquote markdown="1">

 - From view to component
-- Bind DOM events such as keystrokes, button clicks, mouseovers, touches, etc. to a function in the component.
+- Bind DOM events such as keystrokes, button clicks, mouseovers, touches, etc.to a function in the component.
 - Uses (), parentheses in the HTML file
 - Here, we were calling the `OnClick()` function, when the ‘Click Here’ button is clicked.